MeghanaBayyapu/Bookify/README.md

 Has collection of many web pages including Home,Login,Register,Buy,Sell,and Feedback.

-User can also give their feedback through our website.
+Users can also give their feedback through our website.

 Screenshots: